 Re-published as a paperback in 1960 by Penguin Books, the widespread acceptance of this unseemly smut drove Griffith-Jones to distraction.
 He invoked the UK’s Obscene Publications Act as a weapon against those dastardly pornographers at Penguin Books.
 During the trial, Griffith-Jones asked the jurors “…when you have read it through, would you approve of your young sons, young daughters – because girls can read as well as boys – reading this book?
 Is it a book that you would have lying around in your own house?
 Is it a book that you would even wish your wife or your servants to read?”

 This equating of Lady Chatterly’s Lover with a dime shop porno centerfold did not go over well with the jurors.
 They found the condescending argument literally laughable.
 After a procession of established writers and academics tore apart the prosecution’s case, Penguin Books was acquitted.

 But alas for Bill Butler, Mervyn Griffith-Jones was not done yet.

-When Griffith-Jones got wind of Why I Want to Fuck Ronald Reagan, his rage would not be assuaged despite his smarting loss against Penguin Books.
+When Griffith-Jones got wind of Why I Want to Fuck Ronald Reagan, his rage would not be tempered despite his smarting loss against Penguin Books.
 If Lady Chatterly’s Lover was a hopeless cause, surely this outrageous tract will get some traction.

 On January 16, 1968, police raided the Unicorn Bookstore at No 50 Gloucester Road, Brighton.
 They seized thousands of titles, including copies of the counter-culture literary magazine Evergreen Review, poetry by Alan Ginsburg, and books by surrealist William S. Burroughs.
 And of course the worst offender of them all, Ballard’s Why I Want to Fuck Ronald Reagan.